diodechain/diode-docs/content/docs/Using/share-a-file-or-folder-via-web-browser.md

 weight: 204
 draft: false
 ---
-One of the key use-cases for Diode Drive is to share a file or folder without uploading the information to the cloud.
+One of the key use-cases for Diode Collab is to share a file or folder without uploading the information to the cloud.

-This is simple to do, and does not require others to install Diode Drive - they download the information via a web browser directly from your computer or one of the other Team Members in your Zone.
+This is simple to do, and does not require others to install Diode Collab - they download the information via a web browser directly from your computer or one of the other Team Members in your Zone.

-**1\.** <a href="https://app.docs.diode.io/docs/" target="_blank" rel="noopener"><strong>Setup Diode Drive</strong></a>
+**1\.** <a href="https://app.docs.diode.io/docs/" target="_blank" rel="noopener"><strong>Setup Diode Collab</strong></a>

-If you have not already setup Diode Drive, follow the instructions in <a href="https://app.docs.diode.io/docs/" target="_blank" rel="noopener"><strong>this article</strong></a>.
+If you have not already setup Diode Collab, follow the instructions in <a href="https://app.docs.diode.io/docs/" target="_blank" rel="noopener"><strong>this article</strong></a>.

-After you've completed those steps, you will have Diode Drive installed on your computer with your first Zone.
+After you've completed those steps, you will have Diode Collab installed on your computer with your first Zone.

 **2\.
 Add files to your Zone**